zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 The company executives have frequent challenges in gauging productivity and throughput given the manual workflow---they feel that they are blocked in quickly getting to the insights they need because each new question seems to need more custom development.

 Contoso Insurance wants to make its policyholder system available to its employees and brokers via web and mobile applications without requiring VPN.
 They also want to store policies in cloud storage for retrieval via the web and mobile applications.
 Their new web application will permit policyholders to log in, review their information, and retrieve a PDF copy of their policy.
 The mobile application will permit the same functionality.
 An Application Programming Interface (API) will drive both the web and mobile applications.
 The web application, database, and API will all be deployed to the cloud.
+In addition, they are interested in learning about light weight, serverless architectures that may help them implement some API functionality more rapidly, such as providing access to policy documents in storage.
 Contoso brokers will be provided a link to the mobile application via the website, which targets iOS and Android devices.

 Contoso would like to migrate its SQL Server-based database to SQL Database.
 According to Contoso, it does not use any of the "fancy" SQL Server features and hopes the migration can be a slam dunk.